 - In the South Park episode "Korn's Groovy Pirate Ghost Mystery", Cartman is looking forward to Christmas on the day before Halloween, to the point of circling what he wants in a shopping catalogue and singing Christmas carols while he and his friends set up their Zany Scheme to scare the fifth graders.
 Eventually, a delivery man shows up with a package for his mother, but Cartman assumes it's his Christmas present and takes a peek.
 It turns out to be an Antonio Banderas love doll, but Cartman is ecstatic over it.

 - In Europe, Christmas candy (especially marzipan, ginger bread or Christmas cookies and cakes) are usually available in stores from September or October.
-Most European countries don't celebrate Halloween the way Americans do and its counterpart is more low-key, and also Thanksgiving is a typically American holiday.
+Most European countries don't celebrate Halloween the way Americans do and its counterpart is more low-key, and Thanksgiving is an American holiday (Canada has Thanksgiving on Columbus Day).
 The Christmas craze in Europe can escalate.

 - M&M's used to have candies in "autumn" colors, with items like leaves or perhaps a (Thanksgiving) turkey on the shell instead of the M. Then around Black Friday, the red and green candies for Xmas appeared.
 Then, some years ago, the autumn colors were replaced with orange and black candies for Halloween; they now go straight into the Xmas colors on November 1.
 Some of the Christmas candy varieties have white ones as well.

 - Office holiday parties are usually held from the beginning of November.
 This is done partly for practical reasons; if the party is being held too close to Christmas, people won't have time to attend because they need to make various holiday preparations.
 It also provides for more inclusive, nonsectarian festivities in years when Hanukkah comes early.